Chart Color Schemes

 Main Beach features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in Main Beach, as per the latest Census, was 3.4% houses and 96.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 25.1% houses and 74.9% other dwellings.
-The home ownership level in Main Beach was 47.8%, with mortgaged dwellings at 20.6% and rented at 31.6%.
+The dwelling structure in Main Beach, as per the latest Census, comprised 3.4% houses and 96.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 25.1% houses and 74.9% other dwellings.
+Home ownership in Main Beach was 47.8%, with mortgaged dwellings at 20.6% and rented ones at 31.6%.
 The median monthly mortgage repayment was $2,091, higher than Non-Metro Qld's average of $1,950.
 The median weekly rent in Main Beach was $500, compared to Non-Metro Qld's $437.
-Nationally, Main Beach's mortgage repayments were significantly higher at $2,091 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Main Beach's mortgage repayments were significantly higher at $2,091 versus the Australian average of $1,863, and rents were substantially higher at $500 compared to the national figure of $375.

 Frequently Asked Questions - Housing